What to do in Paris off the beaten track?

 Presence without excess

-A garment that accompanies walking,
+A garment that accompanies the walk,

-without ever gaining the upper hand over the city.
+without ever overshadowing the city.

 In summary